GuyuanTang/BINP37_Project/nbis_meta_test/README.md

 ## Steps
 - `qc` to run the pre-processing and to generate the quality report on the samples.
 - `assemble` to run the metagenomic assembly (megahit) on the preprocessed samples. `metaquast` to compare the assembly results.
 - `annotate` to annotate open reading frames called on assembled contigs using settings defined in the config file.
 It also quantifies genes and features, producing normalized and raw counts.
+When specified `True` in taxonomy, this step would include the taxonomy analysis.
+- run statistical analysis on the outputs from `annotate` (including quantification and taxonomy reports).

 ### 1. QC